 - Roomy No Hook-up Sites – Only $20/night, half that with senior/military pass discount.
 Picnic table, grilling fire ring, first-come/first-serve.
 Access to restroom/showers & laundry.

-- Full Hook-up Sites - Back in, pad for up to 40 ft.
+- Full Hook-up Sites – Back in, pad for up to 40 ft.
 RV, with picnic table.
-Restroom/showers & laundry available.
-Seasonal rates, fabulous monthly discount available.
+Restroom/showers & laundry are available.
+Seasonal rates and fabulous monthly discounts are available.

 Lake Powell Arizona Camping